St Thomas’ Churchyard

 Burials and ashes

-The churchyard is still open for interment of ashes and has a few spaces for burials; contact the ministry team for more information.
+The churchyard is still open for burials and interment of ashes of those resident in the parish or with strong links to it.
+There is more information on the Funerals page, and you can contact the ministry team for more information.

 The churchyard environment